IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 ##### 3.71.4.2.2 Message Semantics
 The Authorization Server shall respond an error response as defined in the OAuth 2.1 Authorization Framework [OAuth 2.1, Section 5.2] if the request does not match the requirements or is not understood.

-If the access token request is valid and authorized, the Authorization Server responds the access token response message in JSON format with the following attributes [OAuth 2.1, Section 4.2.3]:
+If the access token request is valid and authorized, the Authorization Server responds with the access token response message in JSON format with the following attributes [OAuth 2.1, Section 4.2.3]:

 - *token_type* (required): The value of the parameter shall be *Bearer*.